Friesian Sporthorse Association Registration Guidelines ~

 Membership

 Membership is automatic when you register a horse with the Friesian Sporthorse Association.
-However, it is not mandatory to register a horse with the FSA to become a member.

 Application Forms and Registration/Membership Fees